Once established, breastfeeding is usually easy for most mothers and babies and a very enjoyable experience.

 Other reasons to see a Lactation Consultant are to have your position and latch observed if you are experiencing any problems or pain, to make an individual breastfeeding plan or to get all of your questions answered.

-Please come to our Breastfeeding Drop in at MAMA in Kensington for support, hosted by Lactation Consultants Lynne and Sarah.
-We meet every Tuesday from 10am – 12pm and would love to meet you!
+Please come to our Breastfeeding Drop in at MAMA in Kensington for support, hosted by our Lactation Consultants.
+We meet every Monday at 10am and would love to meet you!